Interacting Dirac Materials: Interacting Dirac materials

 \subsection{Onsite Hubbard interaction: Fermions}

-Following the previous two sections, we understood that a moderate/long-range interaction (mediated by virtual photons) generically leads to an upward renormalization of the Dirac velocity.
-To understand whether this generic feature extends over the entire range of the underlying interactions, here we focus on the extreme opposite limit of an onsite Hubbard repulsion.
+Following the previous two sections, we observed that a moderate/long-range interaction qualitatively leads to an upward renormalization of the Dirac velocity.
+To understand whether this generic feature extends over the entire range of the underlying interactions, here we focus on the opposite limit \--- an onsite Hubbard interaction.

-For the purpose of this section, we again choose the honeycomb lattice as a physical system for further analysis.
-Of course, any other non-symmorphic lattices (as mentioned in the Sec.~\ref{sec:singleparticle}) can be chosen to analyze the renormalization of the free Dirac cone.
-The Hamiltonian is formulated as
+We perform the relevant calculations on a honeycomb lattice.
+The Hamiltonian can be written as

-where $\sigma$ is the spin, and $U$ denotes the strength of the onsite repulsion on a honeycomb lattice, whereas rest of the parameters are already described in Eq.~\ref{eq.1}.
-At half-filling the non-interacting quasiparticles are described around the nodal point, as in Fig.~\ref{fig:Spectrum}b, with a Dirac-like Hamiltonian.
+where $\sigma$ is the spin, and $U$ denotes the strength of the onsite repulsion.
+Other parameters are defined in Eq.~\ref{eq.1}.
+We assume $t = 1$ eV for further analysis.
+As discussed in Sec.~\ref{sec:singleparticle}, the non-interacting quasiparticles are described by a Dirac-like Hamiltonian at half-filling.
+Hubbard model on honeycomb lattice has been extensively studied in the past.
+Especially, the semi-metal to anti-ferromagnetic insulator transition has been the primary focus of the state-of-the-art numerical calculations~\cite{PhysRevB.91.165108,PhysRevX.6.011029,Sorella2012}.
+While much of investigations~\cite{Tang570,PhysRevLett.97.146401,PhysRevB.89.205128} focus on understanding such phase-transition, the semi-metallic phase for $U \ll U_c$ has remained relatively less explored.
+Here, $U_c$ represents the critical strength of the Hubbard interaction.

-Our goal, here, is to understand the modification to this Dirac structure as one turns on the onsite Hubbard repulsion.
-For small $U$, we obtain the following self-energy correction (in a second-order perturbative analysis) to the Hamiltonian as (see Appendix~\ref{sec:Apphubbard} for the detailed derivation)
+Our goal, here, is to understand the modification of this Dirac structure as a function of $U$ in the weak coupling regime.
+We obtain the following second-order self-energy correction (see~\ref{sec:Apphubbard}) as

-where ${\bm \Sigma}(\vk, \omega)$ denotes the $2\times 2$-matrix self-energy correction to the Dirac Hamiltonian in Eq.~\ref{eq.2}.
-Individual components in the matrix entries are described in the Appendix~\ref{sec:Apphubbard}.
-For weak-coupling regime, the irrelevant spin-indices are dropped in the notation of the self-energy.

-However, before analyzing the self-energy in Eq.~\ref{eq.11}, we once again recollect the relevant results from previous studies (see Refs.~\cite{PhysRevB.91.165108,PhysRevX.6.011029,Sorella2012,PhysRevB.59.R2474,PhysRevLett.97.146401,Giuliani2009}): increasing the strength of the Hubbard interaction leads to a phase-transition at a critical coupling $U_c$ from a semi-metallic phase (\textit{massless Dirac fermions}) to an antiferromagnetic Mott insulator.
-In conventional metal-insulator transition (MIT), the Fermi velocity and the quasiparticle weight both drops to zero at such a critical point.
-However, in this case, the Dirac velocity remains finite while the quasiparticle weight drops to zero even at the critical point.

-Consequently, it has been argued that the interacting fermions on the honeycomb lattice are effectively described by a Dirac-like equation in the weak-coupling regime ($U < U_c$).
-Previous analysis in Ref.~\cite{Giuliani2009} predicted a Dirac velocity correction in $\mathcal{O}(U^2)$.
-Our subsequent analysis will focus on determining the algebraic structure of such modified Dirac equation.
-To understand the details of such a correction, we focus on a second order perturbation theory in $U$.